Kava Trading Down 33.3% Over Last Week (KAVA)

 Buying and Selling Kava

-Kava can be traded on the following cryptocurrency exchanges: .
-It is usually not currently possible to buy alternative cryptocurrencies such as Kava directly using U.S. dollars.
-Investors seeking to trade Kava should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Kava using one of the exchanges listed above.
+Kava can be purchased on the following cryptocurrency exchanges: .
+It is usually not presently possible to purchase alternative cryptocurrencies such as Kava directly using US dollars.
+Investors seeking to trade Kava should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Kava using one of the aforementioned exchanges.

 Receive News & Updates for Kava Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kava and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.